 The problem is typically not the maturity of the technological IoT possibilities at hand – all of them are ready to be used.
 The problem is the lack of understanding of the product context and usage, lack of in-depth technology skills and lack of real market and customer insights.
 Design thinking and design methods have proven to be an effective approach to designing products with IoT – especially when combined with rapid prototyping using real electronics to test both usability and functionality.

 DIPS – rapid and systematic IoT innovation with real electronics design

-The preferred starting point for the design process is a business idea described as a strategic product proposition – please see Starting with IoT.
+The preferred starting point for the design process is a well formulated and matured business idea that has been thoroughly worked through into a value proposition – please see Value propositioning with IoT.
 Following this, DIPS rapidly and systematically takes you from a business idea to the specification of a feasible and well-proven solution – thereby solving all given technology challenges to meet the market demands, customer needs, desired usability and required price tag.

 The four steps of DIPS

 Step one: Frame IoT product demands